readysloth/qpydev/README.md

 ## What it is?

-Qpydev is python program that consumes json description of your qemu device and creates c source file that can be integrated in qemu.
+Qpydev is python program that consumes json description and python scripts with logic of your qemu device and creates c source file that can be integrated in qemu.

 ## How it works?